How to Accept Apple Pay in 5 Steps

 Step 1: Choose a Payment Processor That Accepts Apple Pay

-If you already have a merchant account, call or check the Help section of its website for how to enable Apple Pay payments.
 You may need a new card reader or terminal that accepts contactless (tap) payments.
-Alternatively, Apple Pay’s new Tap to Pay on iPhone feature allows you to use your iPhone instead of an NFC reader to process payments.
+Alternatively, Apple Pay’s new Tap to Pay on iPhone feature allows you to use your iPhone instead of a NFC reader to process payments.

 Costs of Accepting Apple Pay

 If you already accept card payments and have a contactless card reader, there are no additional costs for accepting Apple Pay.
-The fees for an Apple Pay transaction are the same as a card payment transaction.

 Step 2: Purchase & Install NFC-enabled Hardware